 COVID-19 Effects on Licensing Services

-In response to the COVID-19 pandemic, all expiring licenses and IDs are extended until further notice, and all DMV offices are CLOSED.
+In response to the COVID-19 pandemic, state DMVs nationwide have closed driver licensing offices, extended license and registration expiration dates, and/or limited the transactions they are processing.
 If possible, residents should use the DMV's online services to complete any relevant transactions.
 Follow the DMV's most recent updates for the latest information.

 How to renew your New York driver's license:

 - Renew online on the New York DMV website and pay the $64.50 fee.

 - Visit a NY DMV office, complete your renewal notice/Application for Driver License or Non-Driver ID Card (Form MV-44), and pay the fee.

 For more details on each driver's license renewal option, keep reading!